proxmox/proxmox-backup/docs/pxar/description.rst

     the same name is already present in the target folder, the creation will fail.

-By default, ``pxar`` will skip certain mountpoints and will not follow device boundaries.
+By default, ``pxar`` will skip certain mount points and will not follow device boundaries.
 This design decision is based on the primary use case of creating archives for backups.
-It makes sense to not back up the contents of certain temporary or system specific files.
+It makes sense to ignore the contents of certain temporary or system specific files in a backup.
 To alter this behavior and follow device boundaries, use the ``--all-file-systems`` flag.